pforshay/exoplanets_org_work/README.md

 ### Usage
-- >python exoplanet_gui.py
+- '>python exoplanet_gui.py'
 This will launch the GUI designed to read and write .pln files.
 This can be used to generate new .pln files or modify existing ones.
-- >python Reconciler.py
+- '>python Reconciler.py'
 Currently, this script is set to run through all .pln files that have not been ingested into EOD and apply a recipe to finalize the files for ingestion.
 (Further improvements would be useful to provide command line options for which files to run through, etc.)

 ### Directory Contents